Loading...

 Detection script

-1. This script will check in C:\Windows\Minidump folder if there is a .DMP file.
+1. Check in C:\Windows\Minidump if there is a .DMP file.

-2. If yes it will check if the date is lesser than a specific period.
-There I defined it to 15 days.
+2. If yes, check if the date is < than a specific period. (here I defined it to 15 days)

-3. If there are multiple files, the script will check for the latest.
+3. If there are multiple files, the script check for the latest

-4. Check in the system event log for lastest BugCheck mention and compare it with DMP file
+4. Check in system event log for last BugCheck mention and compare it with DMP file

 5. Set script as alert is file date if < 30 days